hetal81/Extension-get-started/create-extension.md

 #### FDK Client Libraries

-FDK Client Library is a peer dependency in FDK Extension Library and contains all the methods to call Fynd platform API's.
+The FDK Client Library is a peer dependency of the FDK Extension Library, providing all the necessary methods to interact with the Fynd platform APIs.

 * [fdk-client-javascript](https://github.com/gofynd/fdk-client-javascript)
 * [fdk-client-java](https://github.com/gofynd/fdk-client-java)